ch007m/gpg-issue/README.md

 - Create the following credentials (`http://localhost:8080/credentials/store/system/domain/_/`)
   - `GITHUB_CREDENTIALS`: Username & password github token
   - `GPG_KEY`: String text of your GPG Key
-  - `GPG_KEY_SEC_FILE`: Secret file containing the private keys
-  - `GPG_KEY_PUB_FILE`: Secret file containing the public keys
+  - `GPG_ZIPPED_KEYS_FILE`: Secret file containing the zipped keys file
   - `GPG_KEY_PASSPHRASE`: String text of your `PASSPHRASE`

-  or execute the following script where you will, of course, replace within the file:
+  or execute the following script where you will, of course, replace within the `create_credentials.groovy file the:
   - passphrase,
   - gpg_keyid,
   - github credentials
-  and copy/paste your pub/private keys within the cloned project under the `jenkins` folder
+  The groovy file will import the `gnupg.zip` from the home directory of this project

   ```bash
   cat jenkins/create_credentials.groovy | jenkins-cli -s http://localhost:8080 groovy = <PATH_OF_THE_PROJECT>